FreemantleSoftwareLtd/envitia-technical-test/README.md

 Envitia Coding Task
 -------------------
-Note that this solution is deliberately split into components to demonstrate how it could be made more generic.
+Note that this solution is deliberately split into components to help demonstrate how it could be made more adaptable.

 Point in Rectangle